Halloween family night ideas to add some spooky fun to your evening. Plus, I share how we set up our own family date nights.

 Let your kids stay up after dark and go find the candy!

-This could work for a great backyard idea for older kids, too.
+This could work as a great backyard idea for older kids, too.

 2. Host a Halloween Costume Family Dinner Night